YuLiuPotato/FriendshipModel/README.md

 -randomly die out 5% population (5 agents)
--refill 5 new agents who are the offsprings of the agents with the highest utility function values in the previous round -the social preference of the offspring has 5% probability to mutate
+-refill 5 new agents who are the offsprings of the agents with the highest utility function values in the previous round -the social preference of the offspring has 5% probability to mutate -the mutation of social preference follows a given probablility distribution

+Step3:
+-Run the program to a certain number of rounds -Summarize statistical data, draw corresponding graphs and perform analysis

+Step4: